 When Jade Corkill rode into the box at the 2012 Wrangler National Finals Rodeo aboard a small dun, team-roping junkies in the crowd whispered, “Is that Jackyl?”

-Corkill’s PRCA/AQHA Horse of the Year, Caveman, had come up lame the month before, and Corkill was without the horsepower it would take to win his first world title.
+Corkill’s PRCA/AQHA Horse of the Year, Caveman, had come up lame the month before, and Corkill was without the horse it would take to win his first world title.
 That was until he called Michael Jones.

 Jones had bought Jackyl in 2006 from Kory Koontz.
 Koontz bought the young outlaw seven years earlier from Tyler Magnus, who first saw the horse in the late 1990s when a young Travis Graves was riding him for Oklahoma’s Ryan Miller, trying to get him sold.